 Problem Possible Causes Likely Solutions Tool will not start.
-Cord not connected.
-Check that cord is plugged in.
+1. Cord not connected.
+1. Check that cord is plugged in.
 2. No power at outlet.
 Check power at outlet.
 If outlet is unpowered, turn off tool and check circuit breaker.
 If breaker is tripped, make sure circuit is right capacity for tool and circuit has no other loads.
 Tool's thermal reset breaker tripped (if equipped).
-Turn off tool and allow to cool.
+3. Turn off tool and allow to cool.
 Press reset button on tool.
 Internal damage or wear.
-(Carbon brushes or Trigger, for example.)
+(Carbon brushes or switch, for example.)
 4. Have technician service tool.
 Tool operates slowly.
-Forcing tool to work too fast.
-Allow tool to work at its own rate.
+1. Excess pressure applied to workpiece.
+1. Decrease pressure, allow tool to do the work.
+2. Forcing tool to work too fast.
+2. Allow tool to work at its own rate.
 Extension cord too long or cord diameter too small.
-2. Eliminate use of extension cord.
+Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
-See Extension Cords in Grounding section on page 5.
+See Extension Cords in Grounding section on page <ht>.</ht> Power being reduced by long or small diameter extension cord.
+Eliminate use of extension cord.
+If an extension cord is needed, use one with the proper diameter for its length and load.
+See Extension Cords in GROUNDING section.
 Performance decreases over time.
 Carbon brushes worn or damaged.
 Have qualified technician replace brushes.
 Excessive noise or rattling.
 Internal damage or wear.
 (Carbon brushes or bearings, for example.)
 Have technician service tool.
 Overheating.
-Forcing tool to work too fast.
-Allow tool to work at its own rate.
+1. Forcing tool to work too fast.
+1. Allow tool to work at its own rate.
 2. Blocked motor housing vents.
 Wear ANSI-approved safety goggles and NIOSH-approved dust mask/respirator while blowing dust out of motor using compressed air.
 Motor being strained by long or small diameter extension cord.
-3. Eliminate use of extension cord.
+Eliminate use of extension cord.
 If an extension cord is needed, use one with the proper diameter for its length and load.
-See Extension Cords in Grounding section on page 5.
+See Extension Cords in GROUNDING section.